Invasive Prenatal Testing: Risks, Benefits, and Considerations

 2. Personal Comfort with Risks:

 The potential risks, such as miscarriage or infection, should be weighed against the benefits.
 Some parents may feel that the risk of invasive procedures outweighs the advantages, especially if the likelihood of a genetic disorder is low.
+In such cases, discussing the invasive prenatal testing risk with your doctor is essential.

 3. Availability of Resources: